elihu/cubik/README.md

 Feel free to fork the repository and submit pull requests.
 For major changes, please open an issue first to discuss your ideas.

 ## License
-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache2.0 License – see the [LICENSE](LICENSE) file for details.